faenrandir/a_careful_examination/documents/questions/questions.md

 1. What was the point of a union with [14 year old Helen Mar Kimball](http://josephsmithspolygamy.org/plural-wives-overview/helen-mar-kimball/)?
 Specifically, if polyandrous unions with Joseph were good enough for the Jacobs and Hyde families, why would a potential polyandrous union with Vilate be inadequate for sealing to the Kimball family?

 1. According to his daughter Helen, Heber C. Kimball was instructed by Joseph Smith [not to tell his first wife](https://archive.org/stream/lifeofheberckimb00whitrich#page/335/mode/1up), Vilate, when he married his first _plural_ wife, Sarah Noon.
-Why did [D&C 132:61](https://www.lds.org/scriptures/dc-testament/dc/132.61) not apply to this union?
+Should Vilate have been consulted before Heber took a second wife?

-1. If Joseph was pressured into polygamy by [an angel with a drawn sword](https://www.lds.org/topics/plural-marriage-in-kirtland-and-nauvoo?lang=eng), why did the angel not give sufficient instructions to ensure that polygamy and/or sealings were done "correctly"?[^detailed_revelation]
+1. If Joseph was pressured into polygamy by [an angel with a drawn sword](https://www.lds.org/topics/plural-marriage-in-kirtland-and-nauvoo?lang=eng), why did the angel not give sufficient instructions to ensure that polygamy and/or sealings were done "correctly" (for instance, consistent with the principles suggested by [D&C 132:61](https://www.lds.org/scriptures/dc-testament/dc/132.61))?[^detailed_revelation]

-1. As alluded to before, [D&C 132:61](https://www.lds.org/scriptures/dc-testament/dc/132.61) outlines three requirements by which a plural marriage may be "justified" and not adultery: 1) "the first give her consent", 2) "the second...are virgins", and 3) "[the second] have vowed to no other man."
-Why didn't Joseph follow these guidelines?
-What was the point of these guidelines if they were not meant to be adhered to?
-To whom were they written?[^polygamy_justification]

 ## The Book of Abraham